 - Comprehensive multithread support for maximum performance

 - Get and set all TWAIN capabilities that the TWAIN driver supports

 - Create custom user interfaces to expose only specific functionality or use the default user interface provided by the TWAIN driver

 - Bypass the user interface for completely automated tasks and batch scanning

-- Utilize events and callbacks to code special per-page processing
+- Utilize events and callbacks for per-page processing

 - Control the resolution, position, size, and orientation of the acquired image